samschott/maestral/README.md

 without a GUI and using the Python installation provided by your OS.
 The Maestral code itself and its Python dependencies take up less than 3 MB,  making an install without GUI ideal for systems with little resources.

-In the latest beta, Maestral introduces experimental support for multiple Dropbox accounts.

 ## Installation